cgencer/EQueue-docs/03-Setup.md

+## Setup of the Game

-- The main board consists of eight sectors laid out in an octagonal shape.
-Shuffle the parts and join them according their borders and pins.
-Place axis names facing each other in opposites: happiness / suffering, gain / loss, fame / shame and praise / blame.
-The order of their placement does not matter.
+- The main board consists of eight octants laid out in a circular order.
+Shuffle the parts and join them to fit their sides borders matching the pins.
+Place the axis names facing each other in opposites: happiness / suffering, gain / loss, fame / shame and praise / blame.
+The order of their placement is unimportant.

 - All emotiles will be put into the provided bag and shuffled.

-- Fill up the blank emotile spaces between the axes by drawing them from the bag (any side).
-The color of the middle stripe shouldn't match with any adjacent tiles different levels and adjacent sectors.
-Replace any such matching tiles with different ones from the bag.
+- Fill up the blank spaces on each octant by drawing them from the bag (any side).
+The color of the middle stripe shouldn't match with any adjacent tiles on levels and octants.
+Replace any matching tiles with different ones from the bag.

-- Distribute one emotile from the bag to each player as their beginning tiles.
-These will be queued in front of them, visible and accessible to other players.
+- Distribute an emotile from the bag to each player as beginning tiles.
+The queue of emotiles will be built in front of each, visible and accessible to other players.

-- Leave the remaining emotiles within the bag for further usage.
+- Leave the remaining emotiles within the bag aside for further usage.

-- Separate the parents deck into two piles by gender and shuffle these.
-Deal out two parent persona cards (as father and mother) and stash the rest back into the box; they won't be used within this game.
+- Separate the parents deck into piles by gender and shuffle both.
+Deal out two parent persona cards (as father and mother) and stash the rest away; they won't be used within this game.

-- Separate the inheritance tiles into two piles by type, shuffle these and put them as two  down-facing stacks.
-Each player draws two from these for their parents which will be laid out openly in front of the player.
-Remove the remaining inheritance tiles for parents as they won't be required anymore.
+- Separate the narrative tiles, shuffle these and stack them down-facing.
+Draw one for each parent and put these openly in front of the player.

-- Shuffle the partners deck and lay out 5 partners in a row, leaving the rest as a down-facing stack.
-Put the stack of inheritance tiles nearby the partners deck.
-Remember to draw an inheritance tile whenever a partner is being added to a player.
+- Shuffle the partners deck and lay out 5 partners in a row, leaving the rest as a down-facing stack nearby.
+Draw one narrative tile for each partner card, and put it just below each visibly.

-- Apply the tendencies of the inheritance tiles to the eight axes by putting the depicted markers onto the spaces.

-- Shuffle the event cards and deal each player 6.

 - Fill the shoshin-track of each player with their wooden disc markers.
+Each player now modifies their tendencies as written on the picked narrative tiles onto the axes by moving markers from their shoshin-track onto the spaces.

+- Shuffle the event cards and deal each player 6 one-by-one.

 - Put the clear crystals within a container into the center of the board, accessible to all.